BioNomad/tuftsTutorials/docs/hpc-user-guide/navigate-to-cluster.md

 ## Navigate to the Cluster

-- You can access the Tufts HPC in two ways:
+- You can access the Tufts HPC in two ways, either the OnDemand website, or command line.

 ### The OnDemand Website: